 It was only from the mere accident of his bearing the name that he did that the phrase ‘Hobson’s choice’ was applied to Thomas Hobson (1544-1631), an English liveryman who supposedly gave his customers no choice but to take the horse closest to the stable door or none at all.

-the option of taking the one thing offered or nothing
+The phrase Hobson’s choice means: the option of taking the one thing offered or nothing.

-The earliest use of the phrase (in its present form, if the original spelling was preserved) that I could find dates back to 1649.
-That year, the earl of Pembroke was chosen knight of the shire for Berks and admitted to the House of Commons.
-In the speech he delivered before the House, he said:
+The earliest use of the phrase (in its present form, if the original spelling was preserved) that I have found dates back to 1649.
+That year, the earl of Pembroke was chosen knight of the shire for Berks and admitted to the House of Commons; in the speech he delivered before the House, he said: